nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ViewSequenceDiagram.puml" alt="ViewSequenceDiagram" />

-**Note:** The lifeline for `RemarkCommand` and `RemarkCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `ViewCommand` and `ViewCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 User should see the UI as shown below after entering `View 1`